Welcome to Aachen!

 Welcome to Aachen, a city full of history and charm!
-A town nestled in Germany’s far west in the state of North Rhein-Westphalia, at the crossroads of Belgium and the Netherlands.
-It is a city with something to offer, whether you are a student who plans to stay here temporarily, a professional, or even a family wishing for peace while still enjoying most of modern life’s comforts and a wonderful geographical location.
+A town located far west in the state of North Rhine-Westphalia, Germany, at the crossroads of Belgium and the Netherlands.
+It is a city with something to offer, whether you are a student, a professional, or a family.
 What is there to know about its history?
 What is useful information on finding accommodation and just running errands in general?
 Will you be able to navigate in English?
 We will cover all of these questions and more!

-A Brief Snapshot of Aachen’s History and Significance
+A Brief Snapshot of the History and Significance of Aachen

-The roots of Aachen go back to Roman times when it served as a notable center within the empire.
-Renowned for its healing thermal springs, the city was known as Aqua Granni and became a thriving spa destination.
+The roots of Aachen go back to Roman times, when it served as a notable center within the empire.
+Because of the healing thermal springs, the city was known as Aqua Granni and became a thriving spa destination.

 As a soon-to-be Aachener, you might have already encountered the phrase: “The city of Charlemagne”.
 Why, you might ask?
-It’s because Aachen was his favorite city so much so, that he established it as his imperial residence and chose it as the location for his magnificent Palatine Chapel, now part of the iconic Aachen Cathedral.
+It's because Aachen was his favorite city, so much so that he established it as his imperial residence and chose it as the location for his magnificent Palatine Chapel, now part of the Aachen Cathedral.

-For over 600 years, Aachen was the coronation city for German kings, with over 30 monarchs crowned within its cathedral walls.
-In recognition of its historical and architectural significance, Aachen Cathedral was named Germany’s first UNESCO World Heritage Site in 1978.
+For over 600 years, Aachen was the coronation city for German kings, with over 30 monarchs crowned within the cathedral walls.
+The Aachen Cathedral was named the first UNESCO World Heritage Site of Germany in 1978.

-If you’re a history buff, you may already know much of this—or even looked it up yourself!
-For those who’d like to dive deeper, we highly recommend exploring the Aachen Cathedral’s official website and Britannica’s page about Aachen for more details.
+If you're a history buff, you may already know much of this, or even have looked it up yourself.
+For those who'd like to dive deeper, we highly recommend exploring the official website of the Aachen Cathedral and the Aachen Britannica page for more details.

 Carnival in Aachen